 Living in Hawaii

-According to USA Today, the Gallup-Healthways Well-Being Index for 2010 revealed that Honolulu ranked No. 3 on the list of top 10 cities in America, where residents feel the happiest and healthiest.
+According to USA Today, the Top 10 Happiest, Healthiest Cities in America for 2013, revealed Honolulu as being among the top 10 cities in America, where residents feel the happiest and healthiest.
 With that in mind, this page is a brief introduction to help you explore Oahu with resources beyond the famous Waikiki beach.
 There are tons of great things to do living on Oahu, click on the following links to begin expanding your knowledge of local resources in the flourishing communities of Oahu.

 First, let’s start with the cultural destinations.
 There are lots of great destinations that frequent by tourists and locals alike.
 To name a handful, places such as Pearl Harbor Memorial, Hanauma Bay, Bishop Museum, Kualoa Ranch, and Polynesian Cultural Center are worth visiting time and again.
 You can check out these places and more by visiting State of Hawaii Tourism web site.
 If you are interested in exploring the top cultural destinations, there are many touring companies that offer pick up from Waikiki for free with ticket purchases, or a small transportation fee.